 NIJ Journal presents research-based information that can help inform policy decisions and improve understanding of the criminal justice system.

-We have begun releasing articles online for Issue 275.
+We have begun releasing online articles from forthcoming issue 276.

 The NIJ Journal Editorial Board